You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 At that time, Phajo knew through his insight that the great Indian saint Pha Dampa Sangay would be reborn.
 Realizing the moment to be auspicious, he gave five sacred pills to the lady Achog.
 After consummating his spiritual union with her to beget his son Dampa, he told her that the incarnation of Pha Dampa Sangay would be born to her a year later.
 Therefore, it was important for her to maintain unadulterated faith and devotion.
 Since there would be a possibility of great risk for the child, she needed to keep secret the forthcoming birth of the venerable incarnate.

 As instructed by Phajo, an extraordinary son gifted with exceptional intelligence was born to her a year later.
 He was named Dampa, meaning the best.
-When the child was born, Phajo was staying at Tango Choying Dzong.
+When Dampa was born, Phajo was staying at Tango Choying Dzong.
 His mother looked after him with great care till he was 15 years of age.
-His growth in one month was more than the growth of any other child in a year.
+It is said that his growth in one month was more than the growth of any other child in a year.

 The Birth of Daughter from Dakini Sonam Paldron of Wang Sinmo

 Then they meditated at the cave of Dodeyna, where the Tango monastery stands today.
-Phajo gave her all the instructions and empowerments of the Drukpa tradition.
-In a vision during the meditation, Hayagriva instructed Phajo to continue his line through children to spread the traditions of the Drukpa lineage.
-After nine months Sonam Paldron gave birth to a daughter.
+She received all of the Drukpa tradition’s guidance and empowerments from Phajo.
+During the meditation, Hayagriva gave Phajo instructions in a vision to propagate the Drukpa lineage’s customs by passing on his line through his offspring.
+Sonam Paldron gave birth to a daughter nine months later.

 Leaving his consort and daughter at Dodena, Phajo went to Gawaphu of Thed, Punakha, and meditated for twenty-one days.
 After that, he stayed in a hermitage of Tshechu Drak for a month conducting Ganacakra of the Four Types of mKha’-’gro-mas, and for three days a rain of nectar fell from the sky.